Clair3M/Software-Sys-Dev-Test-Program/README.md

 	$(CC) $(CFLAGS) -lm $^ -o $@
 	./phylib_test
 ```
-* To run the tests simple type the command "make phylib_test" into your command line
+* To run the tests type the command "make phylib_test" into your command line

 ## Contributors
 * <a href="https://github.com/Clair3M">Claire Mather</a>